Quick answer

 - Why it made the list

-- Don Leon represents the everyday arepa experience that most bogotanos know and love.
-Reddit threads about Bogotá food consistently mention breakfast arepa carts on Calle 85, and Don Leon is the most frequently named.
+- Don Leon represents the everyday arepa experience that most bogotanos know and love. local consensus about Bogotá food consistently mention breakfast arepa carts on Calle 85, and Don Leon is the most frequently named.
 This is the arepa as daily staple, not restaurant dish.

 - What to order